M.S. in Medical Sciences: Neuroscience

 Is there an online option?

 Do I need to contact a faculty member before I apply?
-How do I get matched with a faculty mentor within the field I am interested in?
+How do I get matched with a faculty mentor?

 Accepted candidates MUST identify a research mentor with funding and space in order to matriculate in the fall semester.
 Applicants are strongly encouraged to review the program and areas of neuroscience of most interest to them.
 We encourage contacting faculty in these areas beforehand to determine if faculty are recruiting students as funding/space situations change often.
 We will work with accepted candidates to try to find a mentor and home for their research thesis, but we cannot guarantee their availability or enrollment.